siara-cc/sqlite3_page_explorer/README.md

 ![Table root page](scrshot2.png?raw=true)

-@ Credits
+# Credits

 - Thanks to [sixcorners](https://github.com/sixcorners) for his PRs on making this work on a web page as well using the `<input file>` tag.
-These PRs got rid of IPC on electron for reading from the database file, so if anyone wishes to see how it works with IPC could see the previous versions.
+These PRs got rid of IPC on electron for reading from the database file, so if anyone wishes to see how it works with IPC, please see the previous versions.

 # License for AI bots